One of my footwear posts.

 One of the most common approaches is the use of waterproof boots.
 For example, boots with Gore-Tex liners or leather boots with Snowseal or Nikwax to the outside of your footwear.
 While these approaches will keep external moisture at bay for a time (my experience is for a few days at best).
 Once the inside of boot gets wet, it stays wet for a long time.
 Alas, while good at keeping external water out, they also tend to hold water in.
 You feet will stew in the sweat they generated.
-Waterproof boots don’t typically have when crossing water because the water will flow in over the tops.
+Waterproof boots are useless when crossing water because the water will flow in over the tops.

 Extra Shoes / Barefoot

 Some people focus on dealing with external moisture when fording streams, walk through the surf, or otherwise immerse feet in water.
 The most common approach is to carry a spare pair of footwear such as sport sandals like Tevas which often add 1.2lb to your load or the slightly lighter Crocs.
 Some people use minimalist shoes or sandals mentioned above for water crossing.
 There are a number of companies that make socks with some sort of grippy “sole” such as Grip Socks which is an option.
 The lightest options (and one of the cheapest) I have found are nylon mesh pool shoes which provide modest protection to the soles of my feet and some slight traction.
 I have known people who wear just socks but I don’t think that makes a lot of sense because their traction is worse than bare feet and they offer little real protection.
 Some people do water crossings by taking their shoes off and going barefoot.
 This is a low weight option, but runs the risk of bruising or cutting your foot.
 I do go barefoot for crossings when the crossing is the only reason my feet would be wet and I am confident that the riverbed doesn’t have a lot of sharp rocks.